Stoke St Mary

-Stoke St Mary is a village and civil parish in Somerset, England, situated 2 mi south east of Taunton in the Somerset West and Taunton district.
+Stoke St Mary is a village and civil parish in Somerset, England, situated 2 mi south east of Taunton.

 History

 The earliest recorded mention of Stoke St Mary is in a Saxon charter dated 854 AD, when a West Saxon king gave the clearly defined lands at ‘Stoc’ to the minster church at Taunton.

 The parish of Stoke St Mary was part of the Taunton Deane Hundred.

 The Church of St Mary in Stoke St Mary was built in the 13th century and is a simple stone building with battlemented tower.
 It remains largely unchanged today and the tower is one of the few remaining 13th-century towers in the county.

 Agriculture has always been the main occupation in Stoke St Mary but in the 17th century the cloth industry became important in the village and limeburners were common, most working quarries on Stoke Hill.
 The parish of Stoke St Mary also became famous for its cider and although it is no longer produced in the village, Taunton remains well known for it.

 Over the last 20 years the village has changed dramatically with the decline of agriculture and it has become mostly a dormitory village.
 The village has also grown with the building of new houses, which continues.